db00m/note-vault/notes/Talk on March 13.md

 > 19. And when I desire to rejoice, my heart groaneth because of my sins..."
 > ~ 2 Nephi 4

-But Nephi had hope, showing as that if we have hope we can get through the greife of lossing loved ones and the sorrow that comes from our sins.
+But Nephi had hope, showing us that if we have hope we can get through the greife of loosing loved ones and the sorrow that comes from our sins.
 Nephi continues:

 > 19. ...nevertheless, I know in whom I have atrusted.
 >